They say that our lives change every seven years; mine has certainly had.

 All my life I have had a foot on each side of a cultural gap, no matter how close or distant those cultures were.
-I have been ebbing back and forth from one language to the other for most of my adult life, gently carrying others over the language barrier, making sure there are no glitches in the communication and that messages are clearly conveyed.
+I have been ebbing back and forth over the language divide for most of my adult life, gently carrying others over the language barrier, making sure there are no glitches in the communication and that messages are clearly conveyed.

 At MCL, I seek to continue to do precisely that: provide culturally-sensitive language support to British and Latin American diplomats, businesses, and professionals.

 I have come a long way since the day I landed in Heathrow and almost cry with fear and excitement.
 I aimed high that day and I still do.

 I believe Latin America is the world’s last frontier, rich in natural resources, world-class human talent, and consumer markets yet to be explored.
 I would love to see it flourish and grow in a sustainable and cared for way that benefits all parties involved.
 I am truly honoured to be able to do my humble bit.

 I also believe the role of interpreters and our contribution to growth, development, and, yes, world peace, is not always known or properly understood and that ‘the market’ has not always treated us and our clients fairly.
 Never in the spotlight, good, professional interpreters help to tackle misinformation and misunderstandings and keep them from resulting in lost opportunities, conflict and, even, war.
 How?
 By enabling clear communication and helping to bring conversations to safe harbour.

 So here I am, coming to the end of yet another seven-year cycle (my fifth, in case you were keeping count) and aiming higher than ever as I intend to combine all of my knowledge and skills with the easiest-to-use technology to enable the gift of human communication.